clemenscremer/LFMSystem/README.md

 - `ollama list` : lists all installed models
 - https://github.com/ollama/ollama-python
 - if online logging is desired log in with logfire use `uv run logfire auth` to login.
 Otherwise turn cloud based logging off via `setup_logging(use_cloud=False)`

+## Getting started
+* explore the examples in `/notebooks/playground.ipynb`
+* Start a chat in the command line via `lfmsystem chat`
+* Chat with tool use (see tool definitions in src/lfmsystem/tools.py) via `lfmsystem chat --all-tools` or just selected tools `lfmsystem chat --tool get_weather --tool get_current_time`
+* Select depth of logging via `lfmsystem chat --verbose` or `lfmsystem chat --quiet`
+* All configuration options
+    * --model: Specify the Ollama model tag to use.
+Default: hf.co/LiquidAI/LFM2-1.2B-Tool-GGUF:Q4_K_M
+    * --tool / -t: Name of a tool to enable (repeatable).
+Default: None
+    * --all-tools: Load all tools from library (tools.py).
+Default: False
+    * --verbose / --quiet: Toggle terminal log output.
+Even in quiet mode traces are sent to logfire.
+Default: Verbose

 ## Structure